 At Medical District Veterinary Clinic at Illinois, you’ll find a special skilled veterinary staff.
-Our team is made up of knowledgeable veterinary technicians and seasoned veterinarians who are also affiliated with the University of Illinois College of Veterinary Medicine and Veterinary Behavior at Illinois.
+Our team is made up of knowledgeable veterinary technicians and seasoned veterinarians who are also affiliated with the University of Illinois College of Veterinary Medicine.
 Here, you’ll find people who love their pets and are dedicated to providing the same compassionate care for your animals that they would expect for their own.
 Our staff specializes in the veterinary services your pet needs to stay healthy.
 We offer convenient hours at our West Loop location in downtown Chicago for your convenience.

 Dr. Sullivan’s Illini spirit runs deep.
 In addition to completing a double major in animal sciences and chemistry as an undergraduate at Illinois, he was also a cheerleader.
 During his veterinary studies, he found time to be the assistant varsity cheerleading coach.
 He says one of his most exciting moments was being right on the court when Illinois beat Arizona on the way to the 2005 Final Four & National Championship Game.